gSchool/decimal_warmup/README.md

-For you warmup:
+For your warmup:

 Create a function that converts decimal to binary.

-ex.
+Example:

-decimalConverter.convert(9)
+//decimalConverter.convert(9)
 //=> 1001